Writing sociolinguistics papers

 Define each of the social factors that are relevant to your project.

-Explain how each informant is to be coded for each factor.
+Explain how you will select the proper code/variant each informant for each factor.

 Is the criteria objective?